wjkmartin/wjkmartin/README.md

 <h2 align="center">I'm Will Martin.
 Don't worry, the websites and me have an understanding.</h2>

-- 💻 Frontend developer at [Constant Health](https://www.constanthealth.ca/) (but I do a lot of different things, like project proposals, grant writing, some UX design and even getting my feet wet in backend)
+- 💻 Frontend developer at [Constant Health](https://www.constanthealth.ca/) (but I do a lot of different things, like project proposals, grant writing, some UX design and even getting my feet wet in backend).
-- 🐕 Dog person, but learning that cats are chill little friends as well
+- 🐕 Dog person, but learning that cats are chill little friends as well.
-- ⭐ 2024's objective: Touch grass daily while dealing with existential dread over the coming singularity
+- ⭐ 2024's objective: Touch grass daily while dealing with existential dread over the coming singularity.
 - 📚 Currently reading: Basically the entire progression fantasy genre... like, three books a week.
 I have a problem.

  <p align='left'>